kevinzhangftw/Translink-Map/README.md

 yarn will install all the packages

 ## Setup
+### 1. Chrome Extension

-1. To Run the app locally, the easiest way to deal with the CORS (Allow-Control-Allow-Origin) problem is to install the chrome extension
+To Run the app locally, the easiest way to deal with the CORS (Allow-Control-Allow-Origin) problem is to install the chrome extension

 #### Allow-Control-Allow-Origin

 Remember to turn on the extension only when needed, as it does interfere with some sites like youtube.

+### 2. ENV

-2. You will need to set your keys and store it in the .env file in the root directory
+You will need to set your keys and store it in the .env file in the root directory

 `touch .env`